Best salon spa funding

 Yes — MCAs accept 500+ credit and equipment financing leans on the equipment as collateral (down to 550).
 Consistent revenue across your streams matters most.

-The right lenders do — they understand the hybrid salon model of W-2 staff, booth renters, and commission.
-Generic lenders may not, which is why matching to a salon-friendly lender matters.
+The right funders do — they understand the hybrid salon model of W-2 staff, booth renters, and commission.
+Generic funders may not, which is why matching to a salon-friendly funder matters.

 Should I use a broker for salon funding?

-Yes — the salon revenue model and high-ticket equipment confuse generic lenders.
-A broker reaches 50+ lenders, finds the ones built for beauty businesses, and negotiates.
+Yes — the salon revenue model and high-ticket equipment confuse generic funders.
+A broker reaches the right funders, finds the ones built for beauty businesses, and negotiates.